alefore/weblog/recommendations.md

 ### Pilot Vanishing Point

 I write on paper using a Pilot Vanishing Point fountain pen.
-I use it nearly every day for journaling.
+I use it almost daily for journaling.
 I've owned it since 2013-01-05.

-The pen has its fare share of scratches.
+The pen has its fair share of scratches.
 They bothered me in the beginning:
 "oh no, it's scratched!"
 I've now come to appreciate them.

+### Topre Realforce Keyboard XF01T0

+Since 2021-09, I do all my typing on a Topre Realforce XF01T0 keyboard.
+It's a pleassure to use.

+As of 2024-04-06, I haven't owned it for that long;
+I don't know for how long it'll hold up.
+But, until now, I haven't experienced any issues with it.
+It works like a charm.